truid-app/client-integration/README.md

 ```

 ## Try it

-There are two main flows with slightly different setup
-1. Web Client Flow: The flow starts in the browser, either on the same device where Truid is installed or a browser on a second device
-2. App to App Flow: The flow starts in an app that uses Truid for login

 ### Register a Service

 Register a Service and a Consent Template in Truid to obtain OAuth2 client credentials.
 The service need the following property: